Consumer Medicine Information

 This may increase the chance of you getting an unwanted side effect.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to take your medicine, ask your pharmacist for some

 If you take too much (overdose)

-If you take too much leflunomide, you may experience diarrhoea, stomach pain, changes in your blood, or liver damage.
+Symptoms on an overdose may include diarrhoea, stomach pain, changes in your blood,

 While you are taking this medicine

 If you are about to be started on any new medicine, remind your doctor and pharmacist

 Tell any other doctors, dentists and pharmacists who treat you that you are taking